Wednesday, January 24, 2007

 "What road?
 I see no road!"

+I slowed down.
+Now we were doing 35-40 mph, and it seemed way too fast.
 I'm losing it.
 I'm losing the road.
 But I gotta keep goin'.
 Can't stop.
 If I stop a huge truck will run right over us.
 Can't pull over.
 There's nothing there.
 We'd become a snowdrift and they'd never even know we were there.
 Gotta keep going.
 Someone's comin up behind us.
 Actually, it's a bunch of them.
 They're gaining on us.
 Great.
 Maybe they can find the road.
 I'll follow them.
 There's a flashing blue light out in front of them.
 What is that?

-, letting us in in front of him.
+It's a snowplow, leading a small convoy.
+I pull over.
+Not too far.
+Snowplow cruises by.
+The first guy in line behind the plow holds back and blinks his lights at me, letting us in in front of him.
 Now we're the front of the line, right behind the plow, which is barreling ass up the road (at about 35mph) shooting a huge plume of snow off to port.
 There's still a lot of snow and ice on the pavement but there's black marks where his tires have been so I know where I'm supposed to go.
 This guy's havin' a good ol' time.
 And makin' a lot of money.
 He's my hero.

+This goes on for miles and miles.
+This is great!
+We'll get on up to I40 where things will be better.
 Then he pulled over and stopped.
 What?
 No!
 But... but the road keeps on going up that way and it's all covered with snow!
 Waaaahh!

-e east side of the road and dumping themselves right on us.
+I slow way down.
+Braver souls in hardier, better-equipped vehicles roar on by us, taking the lead.
+Thank you.
+But we still haven't made it to that last long steep grade before you get to Cline's Corners (and I40), and here's the snakes again, thicker and faster, punctuated by huge gouts of snow blowing up from the east side of the road and dumping themselves right on us.
 Completely blinding us momentarily.
 Over and over.
 The road disappears.
 The line keeps moving.
 BRRRAACKK!!
 The right wheels hit the corrugations at the edge of the road.
 So that's where it is.
 Sharon is coming unglued.
 "Honey, you're too far over!
 You're going off the road!"
 "I am not!
 Oh, shit, I am!"
 She tries to be good.
 She closes her eyes.
 She pleads with the storm.
 She begs it to stop, just for a while.
 Another dumptruck load of snow hits our windshield.
 Gotta keep going.
 Can't stop.

 Life is like a mountain railroad.